| | | | | |

 Fanatec’s pedal range currently spans from the CSL Pedals (basic, no load cell) through the ClubSport V3 Pedals (90kg load cell, the community workhorse) to the ClubSport V3 Inverted for premium mounting.
 A nice stepping stone exists with the CSL Pedals – they can be upgraded with a load cell kit to get you closer to what the V3s offer without the upfront cost.
 Solid, proven kit.
 The V3 Inverted are for anyone wanting a formula-style inverted mounting position, and gone is the worry about pedal flex that plagued cheaper sets – the V3 chassis handles heavy braking well.

-The real excitement is the upcoming Podium Pedals with that 200kg load cell, forged aluminium build, and the ECCS elastomer system – a significant jump over anything currently in the Fanatec pedal lineup.
-If you’re building a Fanatec rig now and can wait, it might be worth holding off on premium pedals until those land.
-If waiting isn’t an option, the V3s have been road-tested by years of community use and pair cleanly with every base in the lineup.
+The pre-order Podium Pedals at $699.99 (3-pedal package, July ship) are now the obvious top of the range with that 200kg load cell, forged aluminium build, and the ECCS elastomer system – a step up over anything currently in the Fanatec lineup.
+If you’re building a rig right now and can wait until July, it’s probably worth holding pedal money for those.
+If waiting isn’t an option, the V3s have been road-tested by years of community use and pair cleanly with every base in the lineup; the CSL Pedals + load cell upgrade kit is the budget alternative that gets you most of the way there for under $250 all-in.

 products per page